Shaher909/frontend-resources/Personal notes/terms.md

+**Component:** a visual representation of a small piece of content.
+They should usually be dumb and flexible, without an influence on their with, background or external margins and padding.
+The benefit of this would be that when using those components in a layout, let's say three-column based, they'd all line up perfectly (because no component has a top margin).

 **Component modifier (skin or subcomponent):** this term could differ depending on the used methodology, but refers to the class that are assinged to allow having multiple variations of a component so it can be used in different circumstances.

 **Fluid grids:** percentage based width rather than fixed-pixel dimensions